viresh-ratnakar/exolve/README.md

 The decorator '@' can also be used to inscribe circles inside some squares, and the decorator '\*' can be used to indicate that a square is to be diagramless.
-Here's the last example again, this time with circles arounf some cells, and some cells being diagramless:
+Here's the last example again, this time with circles around some cells, and some cells being diagramless:
 ```
   exolve-grid: